Skip to content

 The server_connection field contains all the information needed for a plugin to access the parent stash server, if necessary.

-Plugin output is expected in the following structure (presented here as JSON format):
+Plugin task output is expected in the following structure (presented here as JSON format):

 {